vgadodia/vgadodia/README.md

 ## Hey, I'm Veer! 👋

-I'm a second-year computer science student at MIT, and a software engineer and tech entrepreneur interested in deep tech, consumer-tech, cloud, fintech, and biotech.
+I'm a third-year computer science student at MIT, and a software engineer and tech entrepreneur interested in deep tech, consumer-tech, cloud, fintech, and biotech.

 <!-- ## Currently -->